-"IBS is similar to pain from a migraine," says Rina M. Sanghavi, M.D., FAAP, MBA, Director of Neurogastroenterology and GI Motility at Children's Health℠ and Associate Professor at UT Southwestern.
+"IBS is similar to pain from a migraine," says Rina M. Sanghavi, M.D., FAAP, MBA, Director of Neurogastroenterology and GI Motility at Children's Health℠ and Professor at UT Southwestern.
 "You can't see something wrong even if you do the best scans, but there is a definite change in bowel function."

 While it's rare for children younger than 6 to have IBS, it can be fairly prevalent in teenagers.
 It's estimated between 6–14% of teens experience IBS.